-In the past couple of articles, we have discussed the type of coverage offered by both Medicare Parts A and B, along with the financial component.
+In our Navigating the Maze of Medicare Series, we have discussed the type of coverage offered by both Medicare Parts A and B, along with the financial component.
 However, we have noted that Medicare does not offer absolute cost absorption – there are many gaps in Medicare’s coverage that require its enrollees to pay out of pocket, or consider another option – Medigap or supplemental Medicare insurance (they are synonymous, so we will refer to them as Medigap throughout the rest of this article).
-In this article (Part III), we will discuss this type of coverage on a general level, explain drug coverage options, and also describe tips for what type of coverage best suits you.
-If you missed Part I, we explained the services/products that Medicare covers within both Part A and B. If you missed Part II of this article (last month), we explained the financial aspect of Medicare Part A and B.
+In Part III of this series, we will discuss this type of coverage on a general level, explain drug coverage options, and also highlight tips for what type of coverage best suits you.
+In Part I, we explained the services/products that Medicare covers within both Parts A and B. If you missed Part II, we explained the financial aspects of Medicare Parts A and B.

 Open Enrollment Eligibility

 To begin, in order for you to enroll in a Medigap policy, you need to be eligible for Medicare (you are probably saying “duh!”).
 For those not under a group health plan, open enrollment generally will begin on the first day of the next month one a) turn’s age 65 AND b) enrolls in Medicare Part B. Once you have met BOTH of these requirements, your open enrollment period begins, and you have 6 months to purchase a supplement in your state.